Business owner’s guide to filing a W-3 Form to Report Wage and Tax Data

 When is the W-3 Tax Form due?

-The W-3 Tax Form is due each year by the W-2 deadline – January 31 – to the SSA.
-You must submit it each year your business pays employees and is required to file a W-2.
+This tax form is due each year by the W-2 deadline – January 31 – to the SSA.
+You must submit it every year your business pays employees and is required to file a W-2.
 The IRS then obtains the information from the SSA.

 How do you file Form W-3?

-If you find the form to be too complex, or simply want to delegate the task of completing your small business payroll tax requirements to a tax pro, we have your back!
+Need more help with the transmittal of wage tax statements and other small business tax forms?
+If you want to delegate the task of completing your small business payroll tax requirements to a tax pro, we have your back!